English 150: Critical Thinking and Communication

-English 150.
-Critical Thinking and Communication.
-(3-0) Cr.
-3. F.S.SS.
-Prereq: Concurrent enrollment in LIB 160 is recommended.
 Application of critical reading and thinking abilities to topics of civic and cultural importance.
 Introduction of basic oral, visual, and electronic communication principles to support writing development.
 Initiation of communication portfolio.
+Concurrent enrollment in LIB 160 is recommended.

-English 250.
-Written, Oral, Visual, and Electronic Composition.
-(3-0) Cr.
-3. F.S.SS.
-Prereq: ENGL 150 or exemption from ENGL 150; sophomore classification or exemption from ENGL 150; credit for or concurrent enrollment in LIB 160.
 Analyzing, composing, and reflecting on written, oral, visual, and electronic (WOVE) discourse within academic, civic, and cultural contexts.
 Emphasis on supporting a claim and using primary and secondary sources.
 Continued development of communication portfolio.
+The University requires a minimum grade of C in ENGL 250 to meet the Communication Proficiency graduation requirement; some majors/degree programs may set higher standards.

 English 150 Objectives

-- adapt your writing to specific purposes, audiences, and situational contexts
+- adapt their writing to specific purposes, audiences, and situational contexts

 - integrate and document a range of informational sources, from personal interviews to print and electronic publications